dholifield/appa/README.md

 bot.turn(90, fast);                            // turn with fast options
 ```

 For operator control, tank and arcade controls exist.
-You can pass in the controller for ease of use, or simply use numbers for custom curves
+You can pass in the controller for ease of use, or simply use numbers for custom curves.

 ```cpp
 void opcontrol() {